jeffwongqy/A-Voting-Classifier-Approach-For-Disasters-Tweets-Classification/README.md

 # A-Voting-Classifier-Approach-For-Disasters-Tweets-Classification

-This project is part of the Specialist Diploma in Data Science (Vision & Language Analytics)
+This project is part of the Specialist Diploma in Data Science (Vision & Language Analytics) - Practical NLP

 What is the significance of the disaster tweet classification project?
 Uses a voting classifier for disaster tweet classification that improves disaster management by accurately identifying relevant tweets from social media, enabling efficient emergency response and resource mobilisation.